uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 This is the process of investigating structural connections between data points, where these points are connected in a network.
 We call each of these individual pieces of data "nodes", and the connections between them are called "edges".
 Here are two prominent examples:

+**Social Network Analysis:**

-- Social Network Analysis: This is used for investigating social structures using networks.
+- This is used for investigating social structures using networks.
 You can imagine how this works by thinking about the structure of Facebook.
 You and everyone else on Facebook are each an individual node, and two people are connected by an edge if they are Facebook friends.
 Together, these nodes and edges make a graph structure (a different type of [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) to the ones you normally see in maths) that can be analysed.

+{image file-path="img/chapters/social-network-graph.png" caption="true" alt="Five circles with different names in them are shown with lines connecting each of them to illustrate that they are connected on social media.
+Each of these circles is then connected to several smaller circles, which represent other friends in their network."}

+Friendships between social network users can be modelled as a network.
+Each circle symbolises a person, or a *node*, and each line symbolises a connection, or an *edge*.

+{image end}

-Social network analysis is useful for understanding many things, for example: information circulation, business networks, social connections, and structures.
+- Social network analysis is useful for understanding many things, for example: information circulation, business networks, social connections, and structures.
 Even how quickly a meme spreads.

+**Webpage Network Analysis:**

-- Webpage Network Analysis: One of the most famous uses of big data network analysis is the [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm used by Google to determine which webpages to show users for given search words.
+- One of the most famous uses of big data network analysis is the [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm used by Google to determine which webpages to show users for given search words.
 Underlying the search results is a complex ranking of more than a billion webpages.
 The rank of a webpage is based on social capital and popularity contest models (and probably some other secret algorithm ingredients).
 A webpage is seen as a node, and a hyperlink to another node (another website) is a directed edge.
 Every incoming link to a target page gives a small amount of rank proportional to the rank of the source page.
-Thus something like a Youtube video blog (or even this CS Field Guide Big Data Chapter page that you are reading!) that links a product page with [Whittaker's chocolate](https://www.whittakers.co.nz/en_WW/products/), gives the Whittaker's chocolate page a higher ranking!
+Thus something like a YouTube video blog (or even this CS Field Guide Big Data Chapter page that you are reading!) that links a product page with [Whittaker's chocolate](https://www.whittakers.co.nz/en_WW/products/), gives the Whittaker's chocolate page a higher ranking!

+{image file-path="img/chapters/web-page-network-analysis.png" caption="true" alt="Four webpages are shown with hyperlinks between them represented by arrows.
+The webpages are labelled as nodes, and the arrows are labelled as edges."}

+Links between webpages can be modelled as a network.

+{image end}

-Network analysis has become an important technique in many natural science and digital humanities subject areas; including sociology, biology, communication studies, economics, history, and many more.
+- Network analysis has become an important technique in many natural science and digital humanities subject areas; including sociology, biology, communication studies, economics, history, and many more.

 ## Parallel, Distributed, Clustered Computing

 When dealing with big data, analysing it in a useful period of time often requires substantial resources.
-A typical laptop computer is not powerful enough to process such a large amount of data.
+A typical laptop computer is not powerful enough to process such a large amount of data, but luckily there are ways big data analysis can often be split into smaller parts.
+For example, if you wanted to count how often each word appears in a document so that you could conduct sentiment analysis on it, you could break the document into two parts and get two different computers to count the words in each half, and then combine the results.

-This is where the idea of parallel, distributed, and clustered computing comes in.
+This is where the techniques of parallel, distributed, and clustered computing comes in.
-Let's break this down:

-**Parallel Computing**: when many calculations/processes are carried out simultaneously across multiple processors in the same computer, in order to solve a problem or complete a task.
+**Parallel Computing**: in parallel computing many calculations/processes are carried out simultaneously across multiple processors in the same computer, in order to solve a problem or complete a task.

 {image file-path="img/chapters/parallel-computing-diagram.png" caption="true" alt="Image shows a large block, representing a task, going into a computer and then being broken up into four smaller tasks which each go through a separate processor."}